Cam0505/4DStack/dbt/models/docs.md

 # E
 # F
 # G
-{% docs glass_type %}
-    The specific glass type used for serving the beverage, such as "Collins glass", "Margarita glass", or "Highball glass".
-This provides more detailed information about how to serve the drink.
-{% enddocs %}
 # H
 {% docs humidity %}
     The relative humidity of the air at a given location, measured as a percentage (%).
 High humidity levels can affect comfort and play a role in weather events like precipitation.